AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <div><cite>&mdash;Bob Hoffman (<a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a>) quoted by <a href="http://www.bloomberg.com/features/2015-click-fraud/"><em>Bloomberg Business</em></a></cite></div>
 </blockquote>

 My 93-year-old mom called the other day, almost in tears.
-Her browser had been taken over by popups that re-popped up every time she closed them, even after quitting and relaunching the browser, the slimy site (that she'd clicked to from a link at RealClearPolitics) and putrid popups persisted.
+Her browser had been taken over by popups that re-popped up every time she closed them.
+The slimy site (that she'd clicked to from RealClearPolitics) and its putrid popups persisted even after quitting and relaunching the browser.
 My mother was another victim of modern advertising.

 <h2>Old hotness, new and busted</h2>